rancher/fleet-docs/docs/oci-storage.md

 # OCI Storage

+OCI storage is an experimental feature to store a bundle's resources in an OCI registry, instead of k8s resources.
+Fleet won't be limited by [`etcd` size limitations](https://etcd.io/docs/v3.4/dev-guide/limit/).
+However, Fleet needs write access to a registry and that registry needs to be accessible by the agents in downstream clusters.

 ## Summary

 Fleet stores by default the bundle resources in etcd twice.
 This is done via the k8s API and there is a size limit, depending on the etcd configuration.